 Rickey Bevington is an Emmy award winning journalist, President of the World Affairs Council of Atlanta and Executive in Residence at Georgia State University’s Robinson College of Business.

 Prior to joining the Council, Bevington spent two decades as an award-winning television and radio broadcaster with Georgia Public Broadcasting, PBS Newshour, National Public Radio (NPR), Marketplace, Connecticut Public Radio, WFSB TV-3, Sundance Channel and Showtime Network.
-Her 2017 TEDx talk "The Future of News Media Is in Our Hands” empowers media consumers to strengthen their communities by investing in quality news and information.
+Her 2017 TEDx talk "The Future of News Media Is in Our Hands” empowers media consumers to counteract misinformation and infotainment.

-In 2022, the International Women's Forum accepted Bevington into its intensive fellowship program to study executive leadership at INSEAD Europe and Harvard Business School.
-The same year, Bevington co-founded the Sardinia Dialogues on responsible capitalism in Sardinia, Italy.
-She was a 2020–2022 Young Leader of the French-American Foundation and traveled through Ukraine observing propaganda and voter engagement during the 2019 election of President Volodymyr Zelensky.
-The year prior, Bevington surveyed media freedoms in Hungary and in Serbia.
+Bevington is a 2022-2023 Leadership Fellow of the International Women's Forum studying executive leadership at INSEAD Europe and Harvard Business School.
+She was a Young Leader of the French-American Foundation from 2020-2022.
+In 2019, Bevington joined journalists from five countries traveling through Ukraine observing propaganda and voter engagement during the election of President Volodymyr Zelensky.
+The year prior, she received a grant to survey media freedoms in Hungary and in Serbia.

 Bevington is a 2014 recipient of the Marshall Memorial Fellowship of the German Marshall Fund of the United States examining transatlantic relations in Belgium, Sweden, Montenegro, Poland and Germany.
 In 2013, Bevington was a Legislative Fellow of the U.S. Department of State analyzing Tamil politics in Sri Lanka and India.
 The Middle East Travel Seminar selected her in 2011 to study historical and religious sites in Jordan, Israel, Sinai, and Greece.